JuliaAI/MLJ.jl/doc/getting_started.md

 ### Data

 While MLJ is data *container* agnostic it is very fussy about *element* types.
-Every serious user needs to understand the basic assumptions about the form of data expected by MLJ, as outlined below.
+The MLJ user should acquaint themselves with some basic assumptions about the form of data expected by MLJ, as outlined below.

-On the one hand, MLJ is quite flexible about how tabular data is
+> Eventually task constructors will make the coercion of data into the
+> requisite form more automated.
+The following remarks will be less
+> critical to the casual user.
+At present, however, task constructors
+> assume data is in the requisite form.

-presented: Anywhere a table is expected (eg, `X` above) any tabular format supporting the [Tables.jl](Tables.jl) API is allowed.
-For example, `DataFrame` objects are supported.
+Anywhere a table is expected in MLJ (eg, `X` above) any tabular format supporting the [Tables.jl](Tables.jl) API is allowed.
+For example, `DataFrame` and `TypedTables.Table` objects are supported.
 A single feature (such as the target `y` above) is expected to be a `Vector` or `CategoricalVector`, according to the *scientific type* of the data (see below).
 A multivariate target can be any table.

 On the other hand, the *element types* you use to represent your data has implicit consequences about how MLJ will interpret that data.